CPU Hierarchy 2023 – PC Processors Tier List

 CPU Hierarchy A Tier

-The A-tier of CPUs consists of new and older generation CPUs that do not cost an arm and a leg and have a lower core count.
+The A-tier of CPUs consists of recent and older generation CPUs that do not cost an arm and a leg and have a diminished core count.

 Here, we have the Ryzen 5 5600X and the Ryzen 5 5600 competing against Intel’s i5-11600K.
-Both of these CPUs are similarly priced and have 6 cores/12 threads.
-They are also considerably cheaper than S-tier CPUs at around $300.
+Both of these CPUs are comparably priced and have 6 cores/12 threads.
+They are also significantly cheaper than S-tier CPUs at around $300.

-However, the Ryzen 5 5600 is a much better affordable choice as it only costs $200.
+However, the Ryzen 5 5600 is a far superior economical choice as it only costs $200.

 We also have the processors from two generations ago, the 10700K and 10900K.

-AMD’s third generation also deserves a place in the top category.
+AMD’s third generation also deserves a place in the top tier.
 Particularly the Ryzen 3900X and 3700X models.

-Intel’s i3-12100F might appear as simply another i3 with 8 threads only, but it actually performs quite admirably, exchanging blows with the 11400F, 3700X, and other CPUs.
+Intel’s i3-12100F might appear as simply another i3 with 8 threads only, but it actually performs quite remarkably, exchanging blows with the 11400F, 3700X, and other CPUs.

 Model Boost Clock Cores/Threads TDP